Robinson Crusoe on Mars: Production

 Exterior locations were shot mostly at Zabriskie Point in Death Valley National Park, California.

 Special effects by Lawrence Butler and Academy Award-winning matte artist Albert Whitlock gave the film the benefit of "big-studio resources usually lacking in movies about outer space".
-Whitlock provided the matte paintings used in Robinson Crusoe on Mars.
-"Some scenes of spacecraft in motion were created with the kind of flat animation seen in official NASA promotional films".
+Whitlock provided the matte paintings used in Robinson Crusoe on Mars, as he commented that "some scenes of spacecraft in motion were created with the kind of flat animation seen in official NASA promotional films".
 For the alien spacecraft, designer Albert Nozaki constructed three miniatures closely resembling the "Martian war machines" he had made previously for Haskin for The War of the Worlds (1953).

 Byron Haskin told interviewer Joe Adamson: